Oogie Boogie in the moon.

 The head frat calls Skeletor "Jack Skellington"

-Kitchen Nightmare Before Christmas is a spoof of this movie.
+Kitchen Nightmares Before Christmas is a spoof of this movie.